paraketsova/birthday-quiz/README.md

 # birthday-quiz
-Little game for birthday boy
+Little intricate and fun math game for the birthday kid